 4. Be Yourself

 Our community is based on the reliability and accuracy of our properties and renters.
-You should not provide a false name or date of birth, use properties for purposes without your host’s permission, host events or parties at the location, maintain duplicate accounts, or create an account if you’re under 18.
+You should not provide a false name or date of birth, use properties for purposes without your host’s permission, use the location for purposes that it wasn't booked for (having a party instead of doing production), maintain duplicate accounts, or create an account if you’re under 18.

 You should not provide inaccurate location information, have incorrect availability, mislead people about the type, nature, or details of your listing, substitute one listing for another, set up fake or fraudulent listings, engage in deceptive pricing, or fail to disclose hazards or general filming issues (e.g. sound curfew).

 5. Keep Your Word